 California’s Changing Prison Population

-Between 1990 and 2013, the share of prisoners age 50 and older grew from 4% to 21%.
-At the same time, the percentage of prisoners age 25 and younger fell from 20% to 13%.
-Given that aging offenders tend to have greater health care needs, these trends present a particular challenge with respect to providing constitutionally mandated adequate health care and controlling prison health care costs.
+Between 1990 and 2016, the share of prisoners 50 or older grew from 4% to 23%.
+During the same time period, the proportion of prisoners younger than 25 fell from 20% to 11%, leaving the average age of all prisoners at 39.4 years.
+Given that aging offenders tend to have greater health care needs, state prisons may find it difficult to control future prison spending while continuing to provide its offenders constitutionally adequate health care.

 - The mental health needs of the prison population are extensive and varied.

 In 2016, nearly 38,000 prisoners—roughly 30% of the prison population—were designated as needing mental health services, up from 15% in 2001.
 Most of these prisoners (77%) are served by the Correctional Clinical Case Management System (CCCMS), which was designed for those with moderate mental health needs.
 Between 2014 and 2016, the state expanded the Enhanced Outpatient Program (EOP), which provides more intensive care to offenders with acute mental disorders.
 During that time, the EOP caseload grew from 14% to 18% of the prisoners in need of mental health services.

 Coastal and Sierra Nevada counties tend to have lower commitment rates

 Three out of four male prisoners are nonwhite